AnmolRajput272/Alarm-Clock/README.md

 3. Delete an alarm:
     - Click the "Delete" button next to the alarm time in the alarms list to remove the alarm.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.

+1. Fork the project.
+2. Create your feature branch (git checkout -b feature/your-feature).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/your-feature).
+5. Open a pull request.

+## License

+This project is licensed under the MIT License.